ritiksingh06/Movie-Recommendation-with-Sentimental-Analysis/README.md

 Content Based Recommender System recommends movies similar to the movie user likes using cosine similarity and analyses the sentiments on the reviews given by the user to recommend movie movie. see our project live at : https://hollywood-movie-finder.herokuapp.com/

+# Link to View the Application - https://hollywood-movie-finder.herokuapp.com
 # Requirement for this project
 1. pandas (1.0.3)
 2. numpy (1.18.1)